Barry Duffield: Career

 Barry started his acting career in 1987 in Darwin, Australia and continued it in Brisbane where he played in Australia's Most Wanted, a reality crime TV series and in the film No Escape in 1994.

 Then, he went to New Zealand where he acted in numerous TV shows like Young Hercules in the role of Maximus, Hercules: The Legendary Journeys playing Kazankis and Xena: Warrior Princess in 1998 with Lucy Lawless in the main role, who he later acted alongside in Spartacus.

 In 2004, he played the Dr Poulton in the second movie Treasure Island Kids called The Monster of Treasure Islands.

 In 2010, he played the voice of a bodyguard in Yogi Bear with Justin Timberlake.

 In 2012, he joined the cast of Spartacus in the second season, Spartacus : Vengeance, in which he played the German warrior Lugo who helped Spartacus in the rebellion against the Romans.

 In 2013, he reprised the character of Lugo in the third and last season of Spartacus, Spartacus : War of the Damned.

 In 2014, he acted in the drama of Peter Burger Field Punishment N°1 in the role of Dunkirk Warder.

 Since 1988, he has been a part of the Robert Bruce Agency which represents TV shows, cinema and theater actors.

 Since 2000, he has been a director and a screenwriter for DreamChaser productions.

 In 2009, he was selected in the New Zealand Film Commission First Writers Initiative and is a part of The New Zealand Writers Guild Board as a representative of the north of the country.

-Barry is also the author of two comic books: Deadman's Land for which he was the quarter finalist of the Big Break Screenwriting Contest in 2013, and, still quarter finalist, but this time in 2014, of Scriptapalooza Screenwriting.
+Barry is also the author of two comic books: Deadman's Land for which he was the quarter-finalist of the Big Break Screenwriting Contest in 2013, and, still quarter finalist, but this time in 2014, of Scriptapalooza Screenwriting.
 His second comic book is called Tandoori Apocalypse and a new one is set to be released in 2017.

+In a June 2023 interview that can be heard on Reality Hub, at the 42:15 mark, Barry said "I ended up getting to a point where I couldn't audition anymore because I got jab injured."